 - Why not have every Physician give you a detailed written bid?

-- Why not get 3 estimates for every medical treatment?
+- Why not get 3 inspections for every medical treatment?

 - Why do patients go to a Physician and allow the Doctor to give a bill to the insurance company?

-- Why do insurance companies tell patients to get 3 estimates from a medical practitioner?
+- Why do insurance companies tell patients to get 3 inspections from a medical practitioner?

 - Why not ask your Doctor to perform services for free?